 Helps Keep Blood Sugar in Balance

 Plantain may support blood sugar control.
-Some studies show it slows carbohydrate absorption and helps regulate insulin response.
-This is beneficial for those managing glucose levels.
+Some studies show it slows carbohydrate absorption and helps regulate insulin response – beneficial for those managing glucose levels.

 Promotes Healthy Fluid Release